udexon/GOEHDOM/Homoiconicity.md

 #### Human level artificial intelligence is type III graph search (GS3)

-Programming and other human tasks ....

 Homoiconic Graph Search as Model of Human Level Artificial Intelligence

-The example in .... illustrate several fundamental operations of graph theory, specifically, using reverse Polish notation, which itself can be represented by a tree, to construct a tree.
-This is fundamental property of RPN being homoiconic.

-We model all programs written by human, as well as the mechanisms how human write programs, as search algorithms.

 Armed with Homoiconic Graph Theory, converting GS1 and GS2 to homoiconic form is no longer rocket science -- but free software labour.